Skip to Content

 Progress toward achieving the goal

-The 2021 progress report, Recent trends in Southeastern ecosystems, is based on the most recent 3-6 years of available data from existing Southeast-wide monitoring programs.
-Here’s a snapshot from the report showing whether each indicator is on track for 1% or greater improvement every four years:
+The 2023 progress report, Recent trends in Southeastern ecosystems, is based on the best available data from existing Southeast-wide monitoring programs since SECAS was established in 2011.
+Here’s a snapshot from the report showing whether each indicator is on track for a 1% or greater improvement every four years:

 Indicator scores from the report

-Estimated percent change in indicator over 4 years based on most recently available data.
+Estimated percent change in indicator over 4 years, based on best available data since SECAS was established in 2011.

 Intended uses for goal